RsyncProject/rsync/rsync.1.md

     When both sides of the transfer are at least 3.2.0, rsync chooses the first algorithm in the client's list of choices that is also in the server's list of choices.
-If no common checksum choice is found, the client exits with an error.
+If no common checksum choice is found, rsync exits with an error.
 If the remote rsync is too old to support checksum negotiation, a value is chosen based on the protocol version (which chooses between MD5 and various flavors of MD4 based on protocol age).